 HOW TO GET A BUSINESS LOAN

-Can I still work with companies with low credit scores?
+How to work with companies with a good credit score

 Requesting to be paid before delivering goods or services will reduce the risk of late or non-payment.